 Then use the clues you’ve harvested from published genealogies to hunt down proof.
 Even disproving such data can sometimes lead to better answers: Seeking Benjamin Reeves/Rives, for instance, whom another history said was born in 1721, I might discover that his son (born 1758) or his nephew (born 1770) by the same name is actually Jane’s father.

-If a published genealogy gives you a window into more recent times — with census records to check, for example — or well-documented ancestries, you may quickly be able to jump from supposition to proof.
-Getting the crucial fact from my cousin Paul’s Fryxell history that our family hailed from Vättlösa parish in Sweden unlocked the whole of that nation’s extensive church records, available on FHL microfilm and now on Ancestry.com (after its purchase of Genline in 2010).
+If a published genealogy gives you a window into more recent times—with census records to check, for example —or well-documented ancestries, you may quickly be able to jump from supposition to proof.
+Getting the crucial fact from my cousin Paul’s Fryxell history that our family hailed from Vättlösa parish in Sweden unlocked the whole of that nation’s extensive church records, available on FHL microfilm and on Ancestry.com.
 So not only could I document everything in his published genealogy, but start a march back in time to the 17th century.

 When published genealogies deal with time periods or locales lacking such neat records, using them to definitively break through your brick walls may require patience.
 Primary sources can be hard to come by, and in some cases may be nonexistent.
 The absence of such records, indeed, may be what drove you to search out published family histories in the first place.

 Still, the clues from published genealogies can be essential.
 I now have an inch-high stack of printouts on Benjamin Reeves and his family, going several generations back.

 Armed with a name, you can search not only primary sources but also online family trees and forums such as RootsWeb and GenForum, which sometimes contain transcriptions of records or references to sources you can follow up on.